veritaserum27/Ground-Truth-Curation-App/backend/README.md

 - Move to OIDC-based Azure login (remove stored SP secret).
 - Key Vault for secrets and managed identity for downstream services.
 - Add coverage reporting & quality gates.

----

-For any questions during the hack, drop them in the team chat with a link to the relevant file path.